dharmab/skyeye/docs/CONTRIBUTING.md

 Launch the DCS server and SRS server.
 Load a mission on the DCS server.

 You will need to download an OpenAI Whisper model.
 The main source of these models is [Hugging Face](https://huggingface.co/ggerganov/whisper.cpp/tree/main).
 The larger models have better accuracy but higher memory consumption and take longer to recognize text.

-There are also faster distilled models available [here](https://huggingface.co/distil-whisper/distil-medium.en#whispercpp), [although these have some quality trade-offs with the library used in this software.](https://github.com/ggerganov/whisper.cpp/tree/master/models#distilled-models).
+Recommended models:

+- `ggml-small.en.bin` - Good balance between accuracy and performance on high end hardware, even if you don't speak perfectly clearly.
+- `ggml-tiny.en.bin` - Significantly faster, but requires you to speak more clearly.

 Whichever model you choose, put the model next to `skyeye.exe`.

 Run SkyEye by passing command line flags to `skyeye.exe`.
 You can run `./skyeye.exe --help` for an example and a list of available flags.
 If all goes well, you should see the SkyEye software start up and start logging to the console.